polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/contracts.md

 If the code already exists in storage it will still return `Ok` and upgrades the in storage version to the current [`InstructionWeights::version`](InstructionWeights).

+- `determinism`: If this is set to any other value but [`Determinism::Deterministic`] then the only way to use this code is to delegate call into it from an offchain execution.
+Set to [`Determinism::Deterministic`] if in doubt.

 \# Note